-Are All Prior Restraints Equal?
-The Constitutionality of Gag Orders Issued under the Stored Communications Act
+Prior Restraints and Digital Surveillance: The Constitutionality of Gag Orders Issued Under the Stored Communications Act

-The focus of this Essay is the source of an unexpected but important challenge to classic prior restraint doctrine: government surveillance in the digital era.
-Ongoing litigation about the constitutionality of the Stored Communications Act (SCA) highlights that challenge.
-The SCA authorizes the government both to obtain a person’s stored Internet communications from a service provider, and to seek a gag order preventing the provider from even notifying a person of that fact.
-In April 2016, Microsoft brought a lawsuit against the Department of Justice in federal court, alleging that gag orders issued under the SCA constitute unconstitutional prior restraints and content-based restrictions on speech.
-In a February 2017 decision, the court denied the government’s motion to dismiss Microsoft’s First Amendment claims and allowed the suit to proceed.
+The First Amendment’s prohibition on prior restraints on speech is generally understood to be near-absolute.
+The doctrine permits prior restraints in only a handful of circumstances, and tends to require compelling evidence of their necessity.
+The focus of this Article is the source of an unexpected but important challenge to this doctrine: government surveillance in the digital age.
+Recent litigation about the constitutionality of the Stored Communications Act (SCA) highlights that challenge.
+The SCA authorizes the government both to obtain a person’s stored internet communications from a service provider and to seek a gag order preventing the provider from even notifying the person of that fact.
+Though the government did not ultimately prevail in the litigation, the case provides a renewed opportunity to consider the tension between prior restraint doctrine and the government’s digital surveillance efforts.

 Keywords: Prior Restraint Doctrine, First Amendment, Stored Communications Act, National Security Letters